YuJames/ai-case-study/README.md

 ## Overview and Origin

-* Name of company
+Name of company
+* Nanonets

-* When was the company incorporated?
+When was the company incorporated?
+* 2017

-* Who are the founders of the company?
+Who are the founders of the company?
+* Nanonets was cofounded by Sarjoun Skaff and Shubham Bhardwaj

-* How did the idea for the company (or project) come about?
+How did the idea for the company (or project) come about?
+* They recognized the need for AI-augmented processing of documents, at a time when (1) more documents were being generated than ever before and (2) the norm is to rely on manual data entry, which is slow and error-prone

-* How is the company funded?
+How is the company funded?
 How much funding have they received?
+* In 2022 they raised $10 million in series A funding.
+In 2024 they raised another $29 million in series B funding, bringing the current total to $42 million.

 ## Business Activities